 The dental water lines were maintained to prevent the growth and spread of Legionella bacteria (Legionella is a term for particular bacteria which can contaminate water systems in buildings).
 The practice manager described the method they used which was in line with current HTM 01-05 guidelines.
-A Legionella risk assessment had been carried out by an external contractor in 2015.
+A Legionella risk assessment had been carried out by one of the principal dentists in November 2015.
 The practice was following recommendations to reduce the risk of Legionella, for example, through the regular testing of the water temperatures.
 A record had been kept of the outcome of these checks on a monthly basis.